ara3d/Plato.Geometry/README.md

+## PROJECT IS ON HOLD!

+### Active work is happening in Ara3D.Geometry project at https://github.com/ara3d/ara3d-sdk

+We will resume work on the Plato.Geometry repository once the Ara3D.Geometry project has reached a stable equilibrium.
+The goal is to first assure that Ara3D.Geometry is well tested, and provides a good user experience.

 # Plato.Geometry

 **Plato.Geometry** is a C# geometry library with a multi-language geometry kernel at it's core.
-In other words it is a math and geometry library that is appropriate for usage in 3D Computer Aided Design (CAD), Computer Aided Engineering (CAE), and Digital Content Creation (DCC) software.
+Inis other words it is a math and geometry library that is appropriate for usage in 3D Computer Aided Design (CAD), Computer Aided Engineering (CAE), and Digital Content Creation (DCC) software.